-The principal objective of this Protocol is to support the objectives of the AfCFTA as set out in Articles 3 and 4 of the Agreement, with a view to:
+The principal objective of this Protocol is to support the objectives as set out in Articles 3 and 4 of the Agreement, with a view to:

-- a. promoting, facilitating and protecting investments that foster sustainable development of State Parties; - establishing a transparent and sound continental legal framework on investment, taking into account the interests of State Parties, investors and local communities; - providing security and predictability in the prevention and management of investment disputes; - d. creating a level playing field for African investors; or - e. promoting and enhancing common positions and cooperation on matters related to investment promotion, facilitation and protection.
+- a. increase intra-African investment opportunities and flows; - b. promoting, facilitating and protecting investments that foster sustainable development of State Parties; - c. establishing a transparent and sound continental legal framework on investment, taking into account the interests of State Parties, investors and local communities;

+- d. providing a sound framework for the prevention and management of investment disputes; and - e. promoting and enhancing common positions and cooperation on matters related to investment promotion, facilitation and protection.